OptimalLockdown/Covid19inEngland/docsource/Model.rst

     .. tab-container:: tab1
         :title: Description

-        The model we consider is inspired by what is happening in UK: in the first phase of the emergency, the majority of diagnosed people are admitted into hospital.
-We assume that thereafter, they are isolated, meaning that they are not able to spread the infection anymore.
-Therefore, we assume that after the exposed state, all patients spend some time in the :math:`I^{SC}` one, and after that some of them will go directly to :math:`R`, and some to :math:`I^C`.
+        The model we consider is inspired by what is happening in UK, where the patients are tested only when they have come to the hospital with symptoms.
+Afterwards, they are isolated and hence are not able to spread the infection.
+To reflect this scenario, we assume that after the exposed state, all patients will be sub-clinical :math:`I^{SC}` for a while, and after that some of them will recover (go to :math:`R`) and others will need clinical help (go to :math:`I^C`).
+Essentially, this means that the subclinical state is splitted into two compartments :math:`I_{SC1}` and :math:`I_{SC2}`.
 From :math:`I^C`, they can either decease (going into the :math:`D` state) or recover (to :math:`R`).
-Essentially, this means that the subclinical state is splitted in two.
-(Check explanation!)

 The transmission dynamics can be visualized in the following image,

         .. image:: img/SEIRD.png